axelvaldez/radical-companies/_posts/rmedia/2023-05-15-abed-baidas-talents-of-endearment.markdown

  <p>I didn&rsquo;t know what to expect but it turned out that Abed is a proto-<span class='_paradigm'>RADICAL</span>.
 We didn&rsquo;t talk much about co-ownership, but he defintely gets Meaning and Belonging, the floor of the <span class='_paradigm'>RADICAL</span> Foundation.</p>
   <img
    src="/assets/img/pic-the-radical-foundation-house-4.svg"
-   alt="A box with the floor labeled MEANING & BELONGING, the things that are fundamental to people.
-The ceiling is labeled DECENTRALIZATION & TRANSPARENCY, the things that are fundamental to comanies and other groups of people.
-The ceiling is held up with four columns labeled EXPERIMENTATION, the fundamental thing to all practices." style="width:70%; "
+   alt="Imagine a box.
+The floor is labeled MEANING & BELONGING, things that are fundamental to people.
+The ceiling is labeled DECENTRALIZATION & TRANSPARENCY,  things fundamental to companies and other groups of people.
+The ceiling is held up by four columns labeled EXPERIMENTATION, fundamental to all practices." style="width:70%; ">
-  >

 {% include related.html %}